-We have developed unique, differentiated, prescription-strength and safe dermatologic products that support paths to healing among various key dermatologic conditions.
+We have developed unique, differentiated, and safe dermatologic products that support paths to healing for various dermatologic conditions.
 Our products are primarily targeted at the treatment of redness and irritation, the management of scars and symptoms of eczema/atopic dermatitis.
+In Europe and the United Kingdom, we have developed products to treat acne.
 We are strategically focused on introducing innovative new products that are supported by human clinical data with applications that address specific dermatological procedures currently in demand.
 In addition, we look for markets where we can provide effective product line extensions and pricing to new product families.